>Crossover Vs SUV: Which is Better?

-The most predominant automotive trend of the last 10 years is clear; motorists prefer taller, larger 4-wheel drive style vehicles over hatchbacks and estates.
-And the numbers don’t lie, in 2021, SUVs made up nearly 50% of the total car sales across Europe.
+The most predominant automotive trend of the last ten years is evident.
+Motorists prefer taller, larger, 4-wheel drive-style vehicles over hatchbacks and estates.
+The numbers don’t lie!
+In 2021, SUVs made up nearly 50% of the total car sales across Europe.
+Now that’s impressive.

 What is an SUV?

 An SUV stands for Sports Utility Vehicle and refers to a car that mixes road-going passenger cars with offroad vehicles.